danilobsi/resume/README.md

 *Responsable for project development of B2B teams.
 Development of Loyalty platforms integrated into the Web Premios system (LTM product).
 Projects: Atlantica Exagerado, Ajinomoto, Danone (Na Pegada do Puma, Dominio Danone), Mondelez.*

-Walmart Brasil, Scrum Master
+WALMART BRAZIL, Scrum Master

 *Responsible for the Walmart Ongoing development team in B2B stores, Loyalty Portal for corporate clients and B2B2C.*

-Walmart Brasil, Senior Web Developer
+WALMART BRAZIL, Senior Web Developer

 *Support and development of new modules for B2B stores, Loyalty and Incentive Portal for corporate clients and B2B2C.*
 **Technologies:** ASP.Net (C# 3.5, C#4.0), MVC (1 and 2), LINQ, SQL Server